“Education is the passport to the future, for tomorrow belongs to those who prepare for it today.”

 To apply for Academic Camp, use the following link to register: https://forms.gle/fXcWeHzV3b93sJvc7.

-Spots for each class are limited to a maximum of fifteen and will occur on a first come, first serve basis.
-We will have three phases of registration, differently priced:
+Spots for each class are limited to a maximum of five and will occur on a first come, first serve basis.

-Each student will be charged $20-23 per class depending on the registration time frame; instructors will NOT keep this money.
+Each student will be charged $20-25 depending on the course registered for; instructors will NOT keep this money.
 They are donating their time for TPW!
 All money is paid to the Peace Warrior, a 501(c)(3) tax exempt charity, to fund one of its humanitarian projects, such as “Alleviate Hunger”.
 (You can read about these projects on the website).
 Each dollar will be utilized to purchase a healthy and nutritious meal for the poverty-stricken and will put a big smile on their faces.
 It’s a win-win situation!
 You are more than welcome to donate a greater amount.

 How Does This Work?

-• We will be utilizing BigBlueButton via Canvas Instructure, a software similar to Zoom, where students will be able to view live lessons, engage with one another, and conduct practice over the lesson.
+We will be utilizing Google Meets, a software similar to Zoom, where students will be able to view live lessons, engage with one another, and conduct practice over the lesson.

-• We will also be utilizing Canvas Instructure, where students will be able to view lesson materials (notes), practice/homework, and receive instant feedback.
+We will also be utilizing Google Classroom, where students will be able to view lesson materials (notes), practice/homework, and receive instant feedback.

-• Along with Canvas, Google Forms/other Google products will be frequently used for students to be able to show work on homework and quizzes/tests effectively.
+Along with Google Classroom, Google Forms/other Google products will be frequently used for students to be able to show work on homework and quizzes/tests effectively.

 Class-Specific Information and Schedules